 Choose a Managed PDU for High-Uptime Environments.

 If you want your PDU to be more than an over-hyped surge protector, you need to choose one that has an integrated power management interface.
 A web interface is the best option for small PDU deployments, because you can access the PDU from any LAN-connected PC on your network.
 You'll simply type the PDU's IP address into your web browser.
-From there, you can toggle power on and off.
+From there, you can toggle power

 A web interface is also superior because it travels over reliable LAN transport.
 Older options include RS-232 serial connections, Telnet, and SSH.